AO1 Foundation

-The Audience of One Foundation, commonly referred to as the AO1 Foundation, is an American non-profit foundation founded in July 2017 by Washington Commanders quarterback Carson Wentz.
-The "audience of one" in the foundation's name refers to Jesus, as Wentz is a devout Christian.
+The Audience of One Foundation, commonly referred to as the AO1 Foundation, is an American non-profit foundation founded in July 2017 by then-Philadelphia Eagles quarterback Carson Wentz.
+The "audience of one" in the foundation's name refers to Jesus, as Wentz is a Christian.
 The foundation operates through 3 ministries.

 History

 In 2018, the foundation partnered with The Connect Church to start operating a food truck in Philadelphia, providing free food.
-The service expanded to Indianapolis in 2021.
+The service expanded to Indianapolis in 2021, when Wentz quarterbacked the Indianapolis Colts.

 In the same year, the foundation created the Outdoor Ministry to give children with life-threatening illnesses access to activities such as swimming, fishing and hunting.

 After visiting Haiti on a mission trip in the spring of 2017, Wentz partnered with Mission of Hope to build a sports complex.